rohanshenoy/ECONAutoencoderStudy/README.md

 - scikit-learn
 - xgboost

-## Setup at cmslpc (for procesing data and submitting condor jobs
+## Setup at cmslpc
+For procesing data and submitting condor jobs.

 Setting up the CMS software and cloning the HGCAL L1 trigger simulation:
 ```